-Occasional Teacher expense is \$1.3 million less than the same period last year, however, since the budget this year is \$2M less than last year's actual, the percentage of budget spent on the reduced base budget is 10% higher than the same period last year.
-The percentage spent of 71.1% is over the 70% classroom expenditure benchmark one would expect at this time and the forecast has been increased by \$0.5 million in anticipation of a deficit in Occasional Teacher salaries.
+Occasional Teacher expense is \$1.6 million less than the same period last year, however, since the budget this year is \$2M less than last year's actual, the percentage of budget spent on the reduced base budget is 18.5% higher than the same period last year.
+The percentage spent of 117% is well over the 2016/17 Revised Estimate and the forecast has been increased by \$4 million in anticipation of a deficit in Occasional Teacher salaries.

-The financial situation does not directly reflect teacher absenteeism rates which has seen a larger increase.
-This increase in absenteeism has not translated into an equivalent increase in financial costs due to the higher number of long term absences and the corresponding inability to fill daily absences by Occasional Teachers.
+The financial situation does not directly reflect teacher absenteeism rates, which has seen a larger increase.
+This increase in absenteeism has not translated into an equivalent increase in financial costs due to the higher number of long-term absences and the corresponding inability to fill daily absences by Occasional Teachers.

 It is management's commitment to fill teacher vacancies due to illness and efforts have been made and will continue to be made to add more Occasional Teachers to the roster.
-As a result, it is likely that this will cause an additional cost pressure, and will require constant monitoring.
+As a result, it is likely that this will cause an additional cost pressure, and will require constant monitoring in future years.